dib-lab/2020-paper-sourmash-gather/manuscript.md

 (CTB: provide versions of figure 1 here as Suppl Figure?)
 -->

-Figure @fig:mapping compares hash assignment rates and mapping rates for the four evaluation metagenomes in Table
+Figure @fig:mapping compares k-mer assignment rates and mapping rates for the four evaluation metagenomes in Table
 @tbl:genbank-cover.
-Broadly speaking, we see that k-mer-based estimates of metagenome composition agree closely with the number of bases covered by mapped reads: the y axis has not been re-scaled, so hash matches and read mapping coverage correspond well.
+Broadly speaking, we see that k-mer-based estimates of metagenome composition agree closely with the number of bases covered by mapped reads: the y axis has not been re-scaled, so k-mer matches and read mapping coverage correspond well.
 This suggests that the k-mer-based min-set-cov approach effectively selects reference genomes for metagenome read mapping.

-For mock metagenomes (panels X and Y), there appears to be a close correspondence between mapping and hash assignment rates, while for actual metagenomes, there is more variation between mapping and hash assignments.
+For mock metagenomes (Figure @fig:mapping (A) and (B)), there is a close correspondence between mapping and k-mer assignment rates, while for actual metagenomes, mapping assignment rains tend to be more higher.
+This may be because the mock metagenomes are largely constructed from strains with known genomes, so most 31-mers match exactly; while the gut and oil well metagenomes contain a number of strains where only the species is present in the database, and so exact k-mer matching is less forgiving than mapping.
 Further work is needed to evaluate rates of variation across a larger number of metagenomes.

 <!--
 (belongs in discussion)